Are you seeing more and more foxes in your garden? I sure am and they’re getting bolder, with some even trotting around in broad daylight.

 They also have the added bonus of deterring burglars.

-This floodlight is currently on sale for less than £14 and is eligible for free delivery.
+This floodlight is currently on sale for around £20 and is eligible for free delivery.

 Step 4 – Install an Automatic Water Fox Repellent Pistol